ChainSafe/gossamer/docs/docs/design/network-syncing.md

 `ReportPeer` is already implemented by our existing `peerset.Handler`.
 We just need to create some sort of translation type to convert between the new `PeerID` and `ReputationChange` and call [`Handler.ReportPeer`](https://github.com/ChainSafe/gossamer/blob/3729f32087e3fe4ebd0be35306a98bae97a0b022/dot/peerset/handler.go#L79).

+`PeerReputation` isn't called by GRANDPA and can remain unimplemented.
+Should be quite simple to implement.

 `DisconnectPeer` is already implemented by `PeerState` via [`disconnect`](https://github.com/ChainSafe/gossamer/blob/dbe6858a7363d61247019ebf81dde4ada90242c8/dot/peerset/peerstate.go#L345).
 Currently this only exposed by polkadot through [`polkadot_network_bridge::network::Network`](https://github.com/paritytech/polkadot-sdk/blob/21fbd6b59d37fd18a00d0ec4b6f72dc376d63010/polkadot/node/network/bridge/src/network.rs#L159) trait and through a [`NetworkServiceHandle`](https://github.com/paritytech/polkadot-sdk/blob/12d9052459ade7fc7588807bf0775d7c7d135e82/substrate/client/network/sync/src/service/network.rs#L84) exclusively used by the syncing engine.
 This can be de-prioritized given that GRANDPA doesn't actually need to disconnect peers.

 `AcceptUnreservedPeers` and `DenyUnreservedPeers` doesn't look to be called anywhere in substrate.
 We can safely omit this and even remove it from the interface.

-`AddReservedPeers` and `RemoveReservedPeer` isn't called by GRANDPA so there is no immediate requirement to implement this.
+`AddReservedPeer` and `RemoveReservedPeer` isn't called by GRANDPA so there is no immediate requirement to implement this.
 However we already have this functionality within the `host` private type in `network` ([link](https://github.com/ChainSafe/gossamer/blob/2eff00475ac1234ac1701f596808f93b3bf0bd46/dot/network/host.go#L408)).

-`SetReservedPeers`, `AddPeersToReservedSet`, `RemovePeersFromReservedSet`, `AddToPeersSet`, and `SyncNumConnected` are all methods to modify the reserved and regular set of peers specific to a protocol.
+`SetReservedPeers`, `AddPeersToReservedSet`, and `RemovePeersFromReservedSet` are all methods to modify the reserved set of peers specific to a protocol.
 This will definitely be needed for the Parachains initiative.  `AddPeersToReservedSet` and `RemovedPeersFromReservedSet` are called by `AddSetReserved` and `RemoveSetReserved` which are just helper functions to add one or remove one peer.
 These two helper methods are called in the GRANDPA integration.
-Our current method peerset `Handler` doesn't expose adding reserved peers based on protocol.
-We will need to expose this adding/removing peers per protocol in the `Handler` and utilize it for GRANDPA.
+Our current peerset `Handler` exposes a `AddReservedPeer` and `RemoveReservedPeer` but takes a `int` param for `setID`.
+We will need to translate the `ProtocolName` type using a mapping to `int`.
+The integer `setID` is enumerated based on the order it is added as a supported notification protocol (see [code](https://github.com/paritytech/polkadot-sdk/blob/3ff1b1db36260cbc47297ab753e2dcec1f5999fd/substrate/client/network/src/service.rs#L395)).

 `SyncNumConnected` doesn't appear to be used in `polkadot-sdk`.
 We can safely remove from interface.